|Hong Kong Episodes

 As both a guitarist and composer, Cheung has been involved in many collaborative projects and Hong Kong Episodes, being performed at Wilton’s Music Hall on 7 & 8 July, is his latest.
 The original music has been written by Cheung alongside renowned Hong Kong composer Fung Lam.
 The youngest Chinese composer to ever be commissioned by the BBC, when he was invited to write for the BBC Concert Orchestra in 2007, Lam’s compositional style has found an audience in both the West and his native Hong Kong with a unique sound that filters traditional Chinese motifs through a Western context.
 He favours orchestral composition on a smaller-scale, allowing for focus and restraint, and Hong Kong Episodes captures this essence.
 Alongside Teriver Cheung, a jazz quartet and top chamber players from the Hong Kong Contemporary Music Group will take to the stage to bring Cheung and Lam’s work to life.

 This is not all though.
 In a multi-media concert, described by Wilton’s as “a cinematic musical journey filled with intrigue”, the audience will be transported to the vibrant city of Hong Kong through imagery, curated by architect Anthony Lai, displayed above the stage.
-The musical and visual landscape will lead the audience on an evocative journey throughout the many aspects – spiritual, cultural, historical and contemporary – of this fast-paced city throughout the course of one virtual day.
+The musical and visual landscape will lead the audience on an evocative journey of the many aspects – spiritual, cultural, historical and contemporary – of this fast-paced city throughout the course of one virtual day.
 Perhaps the closest you can get to experiencing the excitement and diversity of Hong Kong whilst sitting comfortably in your chair in London! (pp)